What to know before buying a CPAP backup battery

 Best backup batteries for CPAP in 2026

-Best travel battery: Medistrom Pilot-24 Lite
+Best travel CPAP battery: Medistrom Pilot-24 Lite

 The Medistrom Pilot-24 Lite is the go-to for anyone who flies with their CPAP.
 At 97.68 Wh, it stays under the FAA's 100 Wh carry-on limit without needing airline approval.
 It connects directly to compatible ResMed and other machines via DC, cutting out the conversion losses you get with a power station.